 We can also support applicants who require interview practise, such as those wishing to study Veterinary Science, Medicine, Law and Dentistry.

 Should you need support with writing your personal statement, we can also help with this, give tips and help you to get started.

 Will applying to Oxbridge damage my other university applications?

 UCAS does not allow the universities you have selected to see each other, until you have accepted your first and second choice offers.

 However, because the deadline for Oxford and Cambridge is earlier than for UCAS, universities can make a supposition that you have applied to Oxbridge.
 This should not change the potential to be made an offer, but if you believe this to inhibit your chances, you can submit your options on your UCAS form in stages.

-- If you submit you UCAS form to Oxbridge before the deadline of the 15th October 2014, you can then login into your account again at any time before the 15th January 2015 and select the other four universities you would like to apply to.
+- If you submit you UCAS form to Oxbridge before the deadline, you can then login into your account again at any time before the non-Oxbridge deadline and select the other four universities you would like to apply to.

 - You may find it easier and simpler to submit your UCAS form to all your university choices at the same time.
 In this case, please do not worry; just like Oxford and Cambridge, other leading universities are interested in hearing from the best candidates.
 The fact that a student is applying to Oxford or Cambridge indicates that they are serious about studying hard, ambitious and have the backing of their school.
 Given that three quarters of Oxbridge applicants do not receive an offer, a policy of rejecting likely Oxbridge applicants would mean losing out on well over 20,000 outstanding students!